Thérèse of France: Biography

 During her childhood, Thérése was often ill, and her governess noted that it was probably due to the warm climate of the region.
 Duke de Luynes noted that she resembled her maternal grandfather King Stanislas I of Poland.
 As she grew, the princess was described as having a gentle personality and a pious and reflective outlook on life.
 This made her much loved by her attendants at Fontevraud and by the Queen and her elder siblings as they were sent regular reports.
-Her mother Queen Marie was forbidden multiple times from seeing her daughters in Fontevraud by the Cardinal Fleury and later by their own father Louis XV, as he deemed the two weeks travel time too expensive.
+Her mother Queen Marie was forbidden multiple times from seeing her daughters in Fontevraud by the Cardinal Fleury and later by their own father Louis XV, as he deemed the two weeks' travel time too expensive.
 Thus the depressed Queen resorted to regularly sending them gifts and writing to them.
 In mid-September 1744 as her father Louis XV was also sick and thought to be dying at Metz, Thérése fell ill with smallpox.
-This happened during the height of the war of Austrian succession.
+This happened during the height of the War of the Austrian Succession.
 Her mother and elder siblings were also at Metz that time after being summoned by the King.
-On 27 September, she was baptised with her nurse and valet stood in as godparents.
+On 27 September, she was baptised with her nurse and valet standing in as godparents.
 She died the following day.
 The princess was eight years old and had not seen her parents since her arrival at Fontevraud Abbey.
-According to the memoirs of the Duke de Luynes, by the time the initial letters of Therese’ illness reached Metz she had already died, as the travel time for the post took 20 days.
-The Queen was devastated over her daughter's death and she refused to see anyone that day, including the King whom she informed via letter.
+According to the memoirs of the Duke de Luynes, by the time the initial reports of Therese's illness reached Metz she had already died, as the travel time for the post was 20 days.
+The Queen was devastated by her daughter's death and she refused to see anyone that day, including the King whom she informed via letter.
 Louis XV was preoccupied at that time in winning back his mistress Marie Anne de Mailly.